 14 Foods to Skip to Ensure Hot Sex Tonight

-Pre-date, dairy is not your body's friend, says Tami Meraglia, M.D., author of
+Pre-date, dairy is not your body's friend, says Tami Meraglia, M.D., author of The Hormone Secret

 .
 "It's a big protein, so your body goes through a mild inflammatory process to digest it, making it a mucus-producing product."
 Translation?
 Phlegm—not to mention gas, cramping and other digestive issues.
 Line up, gentlemen.
 (Surprised?
 Then you have to read "6 Things That Happened When I Gave Up Dairy.")

 Yes, even your precious Diet Coke can do you wrong.
-"Carbonated beverages such as sodas promote a distended belly, due to the added carbonation," advises Lori Shemek, Ph.D., author of
+"Carbonated beverages such as sodas promote a distended belly, due to the added carbonation," advises Lori Shemek, Ph.D., author of How to Fight FATflammation!

 In addition to the soda bloat, there's the less-than-sexy potential burpage hazards too.